-This site could provide a care home and housing with care and be combined with GNLP480 which could provide additional housing with care.
-The care home on this site would provide the centre and facilities for care provision across the combined sites.
+This site could be combined with neighbouring site GNLP481 which could provide a care home and additional housing with care.
+The care home on site GNLP481 would provide the centre and facilities for care provision across the combined sites.
 This would also enable the provision of a larger Park across the combined sites which would make a significant contribution to green infrastructure deficiencies in the area.
 Both sites are under the control of Glavenhill Strategic Land.